NVIDIA/DALI/CONTRIBUTING.md

 # Contribution rules

 - DALI Coding Style Guide can be found [here](STYLE_GUIDE.md).
 We follow [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with few exceptions and additional guidelines regarding DALI-specific cases.
 See the DALI Coding Style Guide for details.
 When no rules can be found, follow the already occuring conventions.
+If there is no precedence in our codebase we are open to discussion.
 Ensure that your contribution passes the `make lint` check.
 It applies rules to the following:
   - class, function/method, and variable/field naming
   - comment style
   - indentation